Spike in U.S.-Mexico border crossings fuels political tensions as Title 42 ends

 Nationalities not expelled to Mexico under Title 42 grew https://tmsnrt.rs/3pvMSIx

-(Reporting by Mike Blake in San Diego, Ted Hesson in Washington and Lizbeth Diaz in Mexico City; Additional reporting by Jose Luis Gonzalez in El Paso, Texas, and Kristina Cooke in San Francisco; Editing by Mary Milliken and Jamie Freed)
+(Reporting by Mike Blake in San Diego, Ted Hesson in Washington and Lizbeth Diaz in Mexico City; Additional reporting by Jose Luis Gonzalez in El Paso, Texas, Kristina Cooke in San Francisco, and Doina Chiacu in Washington; Editing by Mary Milliken, Jamie Freed and Jonathan Oatis)

 ((Ted.Hesson@thomsonreuters.com; 202-450-8633;))